kiran-capoor94/Ecommerce-2.0/README.md

 1. Python 3.6+
 2. Django 2.0+
-3. mysqlclient 1.3.13 (Do not need this if using another SQL, PostGresSQL)
+3. mysqlclient 1.3.13 (Do not need this if using another SQL, PostGreSQL)
 4. Pillow 5.2+
 5. Microsoft Visual Studio Code for IDE